Chatter Back End

 restart

-tested, to run it automatically on system reboot or on failure, first create the service configuration file:
+Once you have your server tested, to run it automatically on system reboot or on failure, first create the service configuration file:

 server$ sudo vi /etc/systemd/system/chatterd.service